Federal and State Requirements

 - Provide a copy of their TPDES or NPDES permit to the Stormwater Superintendent;

-- Report any spill, release, or event to the Stormwater Superintendent that has been reported to the United States Coastal Guard National Response Center (TRC), TCEQ, the Texas General Land Office (TGLO), within 1 hour of the report to the federal or state agency;
+- Report any spill, release, or event to the Stormwater Superintendent that has been reported to the United States National Response Team (NRT), TCEQ, the Texas General Land Office (TGLO), within 1 hour of the report to the federal or state agency;

 It is a violation of the ordinance for a facility to operate without a NPDES or TPDES permit, if they are required to have one.